featbit/featbit/CONTRIBUTING.md

 ## Setting up API locally

-The API project is built with [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0), make sure you have .NET 6.0 SDK installed before you start.
+The API project is built with [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0), make sure you have the latest .NET 6.0 SDK installed before you start.

-To connect with its dependencies(mongodb, kafka, da-server), we need to update our **appsettings.Development.json** file to this:
+The API solution is located at **modules/back-end** folder.
+To connect its dependencies(mongodb, kafka, da-server), we need to update the **src/Api/appsettings.Development.json** file to this:

 ```json
 {